antoine-coulon/skott/.changeset/thick-baboons-share.md

 "@skottorg/static-file-plugin": patch
 ---

-Merge 'staticFile' CLI option with 'displayMode', all modes related to static files now require the installation of the @skottorg/static-file-plugin plugin
+Breaking changes: Remove `--staticFile` CLI option.
+Merge `--staticFile` CLI option with `--displayMode`, all modes related to static files now require the installation of the `@skottorg/static-file-plugin` plugin.